WiseOldTurtle/AzureLab/README.md

 Feel free to explore the repo and check out the different stages of deployment!

-**Note** *I also have created some useful Azure and Powershell scripts that I have found useful during my time working.*
+**Note** *I also have added in some useful Azure and Powershell scripts that I have either created or used during my time working.*